-A Play with Time and a Mirror of Ourselves PDF
+A Play with Time and a Mirror of Ourselves

 Visual languages between recollections, archives and algorithms